HTTP-APIs/http-apis.github.io/Example.md

 }
 ```

-Keep in mind that operations specified in an ApiDocumentation may fail at runtime as either resources or the ApiDocumentation
-itself have changed since they have been retrieved.A simple strategy to try to recover from such an error is to reload the
+Keep in mind that operations specified in an `ApiDocumentation` may fail at runtime as either resources or the `ApiDocumentation` itself have changed since they have been retrieved.
+A simple strategy to try to recover from such an error is to reload the `ApiDocumentation`.
+The feature of being able to know any change in the API in real-time by reading the documentation file is a typical advantage of using Hydra-aware cliens/servers networks.
+This implies the possibility of updating the behaviour of clients by simply updating the servers' documentation, without the need of any hard-coding on the client side.
-ApiDocumentation.

 ### Collections

-In many situations, it makes sense to expose resources that reference a set of somehow related resources.
+In many situations, it makes sense to expose *resources that reference a set* of somehow related resources.
 Results of a search query or entries of an address book are just two examples.
 To simplify such use cases, Hydra defines the
-two classes hydra:Collection and hydra:PartialCollectionView.
+two classes `hydra:Collection` and `hydra:PartialCollectionView`.

-A hydra:Collection can be used to reference a set of resources as follows:
+A `hydra:Collection` can be used to reference a set of resources as follows:

 ### EXAMPLE 9: Referencing related resources using a Hydra Collection
 ```